Ritviksingh-cyber/face_and_emotion_detection_withJS/README.md

 You can see a live demo of this application [here](https://faceexpressiondetector.netlify.app/).

-## Usage

-To use this application, you can clone this repository and open the `index.html` file in your browser.
-You will need to grant access to your webcam to use the real-time face detection feature.

 ## Credits

 This project was inspired by the face-api.js library, developed by Vincent Mühler and other contributors.